On the Krein-Rutman theorem and beyond: Existence through a dynamical approach

 \subsection{Existence in the dissipative case}

 \

-In this section, we give an existence result for a positive semigroup $S_\LL$ on a Banach lattice $X$ satisfying a kind of regularity/compactness assumption in the spirit of the structure condition \ref{HS2} discussed above.
+In this section, we give an existence result for a positive semigroup $S_\LL$ on a Banach lattice $X$ satisfying a kind of regularity/compactness assumption in the spirit of the structure condition \ref{HS2} discussed above. {\Blue Here and below, for an element $\psi \in Y_+$, we define the (semi)norm